732911129/samples/PROGRESS.md

   - Currently done using mouseup.
 This is somewhat wasteful as it triggers on every click.
   - However, it also works, and it's not that wasteful ( not as wasteful as say, mousemove ).
 - handle these interesting bugs:
+  - if a mouse is connected a scrollbar appears on the embedded document.
+And is then removed, then reappears.
   - if dimensions of embedder are intrinsically sized ( min, max or fit -content ), then scrollbars appear on the content or embedder, and yet the script does not detect these. this is incorrect.
   - the same undetectable scrollbars occur if overflow, of the embedder, is set to hidden. this is incorrect.
-  - if we resize a textarea, the component correctly becomes larger to accommodate it. however, if we then shrink the textarea, the component does not shrink with it. this is incorrect.
+  DONE - if we resize a textarea, the component correctly becomes larger to accommodate it. however, if we then shrink the textarea, the component does not shrink with it. this is incorrect.
+    [ SOLVED ] - setting the width of :root in the embedded document to width: fit-content solves this.
+    [ SOLVED ] - setting dispaly: table solves this ( in a cross browser way to size a box to fit its content.
 ## Form Interaction:

 Ideas for improvements: